Sympathetic Lie algebras and adjoint cohomology for Lie algebras: Abstract

 \section{Abstract}

-We prove a conjecture of Pirashvili, which says that a non-trivial finite-dimensional complex Lie algebra $\Lg$ is semisimple if and only if its Leibniz (co)homology with trivial coefficients vanishes.
-We also prove several results on the Lie and Leibniz cohomology of perfect and complete Lie algebras.
+We study sympathetic Lie algebras, namely perfect and complete Lie algebras.
+They arise among other things in the study of adjoint Lie algebra cohomology.
+This is motivated by a conjecture of Pirashvili, which says that a non-trivial finite-dimensional complex perfect Lie algebra is semisimple if and only if its adjoint cohomology vanishes.
+We prove several results on sympathetic Lie algebras and the adjoint Lie algebra cohomology of Lie algebras in general, using the Hochschild-Serre formula.
+For certain semidirect products we obtain explicit results for the adjoint cohomology.